PrintSpool/PrintSpool/README.md

 Source: https://www.raspberrypi.org/forums/viewtopic.php?t=62364

 <!--
-  TODO: I think the following information is out of date and no longer necessary to configure Teg:
+  TODO: I think the following information is out of date and no longer necessary to configure Print Spool:

   This will default the camera to 128x96px